Tag: manners

 Tags: , , , ,

-Posted in Ethics, PhD life, Tips for junior scientists, Web 2.0
+Posted in Ethics, PhD life, Tips, Web 2.0

 Social NetworkSocial networks are everywhere.
 Personally I like Facebook to keep track of old friends and add new ones.
 These friends are mostly of nonscientific background.
 Until recently I had never realized the importance of social networks in science.
 When you do your PhD and perhaps some postdoc projects here and there, it is hard to think about what it takes to become a successful scientist other than doing brilliant science.
 Although scientific skills are undoubtedly important, I believe that one of the key ingredients which can make or break a scientific career is a good network of friends.